JackDougherty/jack-site/_pages/scholarship.md

 permalink: /scholarship/
 date: 2019-01-01
 ---

-## Listed in reverse chronological order
+## Works in-progress

 Dougherty, Jack, and contributors. *On the Line: How Schooling, Housing, and Civil Rights Shaped Hartford and Its Suburbs*.
-Open-access book-in-progress, under contract with Amherst College Press, 2018. <http://OnTheLine.trincoll.edu>.
+Open-access book-in-progress, under contract with Amherst College Press. <http://OnTheLine.trincoll.edu>.
 Abstract: Draft edition of a digital-first, open-access, book-in-progress.
 A history of housing and schooling boundaries that have divided metropolitan Hartford, Connecticut, and the struggles of families and civil rights activists to cross over, redraw, or erase these lines.

+Dougherty, Jack, and Ilya Ilyankou. *Data Visualization for All*.
+Open-access textbook-in-progress, Trinity College. <http://datavizforall.org.> Abstract: Tell your data story with free and easy-to-learn tools.
+This open-access textbook shows how to design interactive charts and maps for your website.
+We begin with drag-and-drop tools and gradually work our way up to editing open-source code templates.
+This friendly introduction includes step-by-step tutorials, video screencasts, and real-world examples.
+Featured tools include Google Sheets, Tableau Public, Highcharts, Leaflet, GitHub, and more.

+## Publications (in descending chronological order)

+Dougherty, Jack, and Megan Faver Hartline.
+“Op-Ed: Your Dean Favors Experiential Liberal Arts: Now What?” *Campus Compact of Southern New England (CCSNE)*, January 28, 2019. <https://ccsne.compact.org/resource-posts/your-dean-favors-experiential-liberal-arts/>.
+Abstract: We believe that experiential learning has a place when it serves the core mission of a liberal arts education: how to think from the perspective of other people, especially when their academic orientations or life backgrounds differ from your own.
+For newer faculty navigating the difficult waters of higher education — and for academic leaders seeking to offer them intellectual and institutional guidance — we offer these pieces of advice.

 Cotto Jr., Robert, and Jack Dougherty.
 "Review of 'Why Busing Failed' by Matthew Delmont." *History of Education Quarterly* 57, no. 1 (January 2017). <https://doi.org/10.1017/heq.2016.7>.